GitMechub/Refrigeration-Cycle_Analysis/README.md

 - Compressor power input
 - Mass flow rate

-Additionally, Refrigerant Cycle creates P-h and T-s diagrams for a better understanding of the system's operation and provides an exergy analysis to identify system inefficiencies.
+Additionally, Refrigerant Cycle Analysis creates P-h and T-s diagrams for a better understanding of the system's operation and provides an exergy analysis to identify system inefficiencies.

 ## Key Features: